 7 Ways Being a New Parents is Like Being Drunk

-I am in the middle of baby-stravaganza (Babypalooza?
-Babpocalypse?).
-Is it just me, or has half of the population either had a child within the last month, or is expecting one in the next couple of months?
+couple of months?
 I’m so happy for all of my friends and family members, (have I mentioned I'm about to be a proud aunt again-- twice?!) but I feel like someone needs to warn them about what they're in for.
 And no-- this is no What to Expect When You're Expecting.
 Congratulations, everyone!
 Now, get ready for the ride of your life!

+1. You can fall asleep/pass out anywhere.
 The bus, the doctor's office, the bathroom, the kitchen table... all you need is to sit still longer than two minutes.
 It's no different than passing out in your Friday morning history class.

 2. You stumble around the house at all hours of the night.
 It's 2 am, what are you doing up?
 Heading to the fridge for another bottle!
 Tripping over bouncy seats and teddy bears all the way, stubbing your toe on the pack & play you left out for daytime naps in the living room.